oroinc/platform/src/Oro/Component/ExpressionLanguage/README.md

 Vise versa, `items.any(nested_expression)` is `true` if a nested expression evaluates to `true` for at least one item.
 Remaining items are not processed too.

-When you call `items.sum(nested_expression)` method all processing items will be summed one by one. `nested_expression` should return numeric value in this case, in other case you will have invalid expression.
-Example, `items.sum(item.price) < 100`.
+When you call `items.sum(nested_expression)` method, all processing items will be summed one by one.
+Note that `nested_expression` should return numeric value only (for example, `items.sum(item.price) < 100`).
+If the expression evaluation results in an invalid (non-numeric) value, the method throws an exception.

 ## Example